Variational message-passing algorithms in graphical models

 Firstly, what is the message actually?
 It is a probability distribution, or, more generally a measure, over only some of the axes of the joint distribution.

-Some texts mention describe the message as a vector.
+Some texts describe the message as a vector.
 The fact that we can represent some target distribution, or more often some approximation to the probability distribution, as a finite-dimensional vector, is because some distributions can be represented by finite-dimensional parameter vectors (e.g. I can pack the means and variances of a multivariate Gaussian into a vector, which means that in Gaussian BP we are simply passing around Gaussian distributions).

-What ends up being feasible most often is to introduce that lucky combination of assumptions (KL-divergence, fully-factorized, exponential-family) which causes the factors to decompose nicely such that the messages can be reasonably be considered over each edge separately.
+What ends up being feasible most often is to introduce that lucky combination of assumptions (KL-divergence, fully-factorized, exponential-family) which causes the factors to decompose nicely such that the messages can reasonably be considered over each edge separately.

-tl;dr Part of magic is that update rules for (conditionally) exponential variates under a mean field assumption and KL divergence are surprisingly simple.
+tl;dr Part of the magic is that update rules for (conditionally) exponential variates under a mean field assumption and KL divergence are surprisingly simple.

 Another part is that each observation in general introduces a new variable and a new factor, and we cannot always collapse them down using an i.i.d. assumption.